gecko0307/dagon/README.md

 Dagon
 =====
-Dagon is a 3D game development framework for D language.
-It is a reincarnation of [DGL](https://github.com/gecko0307/dgl) with several architecture improvements.
+The goal of this project is creating a modern, easy to use, extendable 3D game engine for D language due to the lack of such.
 Dagon is based on OpenGL 4.0 core profile, SDL2 and Freetype 2.8.1.
+It works on Windows and Linux, both 32 and 64-bit.
+It doesn't support macOS because [Apple doesn't support OpenGL anymore](https://developer.apple.com/macos/whats-new/#deprecationofopenglandopencl).

-The goal of this project is creating a modern, easy to use, extendable game engine for D due to the lack of such.
 If you like Dagon, please support its development on [Patreon](https://www.patreon.com/gecko0307) or [Liberapay](https://liberapay.com/gecko0307).
 You can also make one-time donation via [PayPal](https://www.paypal.me/tgafarov).
 I appreciate any support.
 Thanks in advance!

 Currently Dagon has the following features:
 * Static and animated meshes, OBJ and [IQM](https://github.com/lsalzman/iqm) formats support